 There’s a difference between having an interesting idea and sending a good freelance pitch.
-Frankly, I turn down a lot of poorly constructed pitches for ideas that have potential.
+Frankly, we turn down a lot of poorly constructed pitches for ideas that have potential.
 Remember that you’re pitching your talent and professionalism just as much as the idea itself.

 Here’s a quick list of things you shouldn’t do:

-- Don’t send multiple pitches in one email.
+- Don’t cram multiple pitches into one.

 - On a related note, don’t just send a list of titles for various ideas without any description of your ideas.
 A lot of people do this, and I’ve never accepted this kind of pitch.